Protecting the Rights of Landowners Throughout Pierce County

-Types of Condemnation Actions
+Types of Eminent Domain Actions

 An easement is not a taking of your land, but is instead the legal device by which the government can use part of your land for a specific purpose.
 This is common with utility projects or pipelines that are built under your land.
 In such cases, these companies typically gain the right to come onto your property to inspect, repair, and maintain the equipment.
 While granting an easement may not sound that bad, it can significantly affect the value of your land because it can decrease the property’s potential uses.
 Because of this, you should ensure you are being properly compensated whenever you grant an easement across your property.
 For more information, read our article on easements.